awsdocs/aws-iot-docs/developerguide/sdk-tutorials.md

 For this exercise, imagine that your device contains a temperature control and a light control\.
 It uses these topic names to identify the messages about them\.

-1. Before starting the exercise, try running this command from the [Getting started with AWS IoT Core](iot-gs.md) tutorials on your device to make sure everything is ready for the exercise\.
+1. Before starting the exercise, try running this command from the [Getting started with AWS IoT Core](iot-gs.md) tutorials on your device to make sure that everything is ready for the exercise\.

    ```
    cd ~/aws-iot-device-sdk-python-v2/samples
-   python3 pubsub.py --topic topic_1 --root-ca ~/certs/Amazon-root-CA-1.pem --cert ~/certs/device.pem.crt --key ~/certs/private.pem.key —endpoint your-iot-endpoint
+   python3 pubsub.py --topic topic_1 --root-ca ~/certs/Amazon-root-CA-1.pem --cert ~/certs/device.pem.crt --key ~/certs/private.pem.key --endpoint your-iot-endpoint
    ```

    You should see the same output as you saw in the [Getting started tutorial](connecting-to-existing-device.md#gs-device-node-app-run)\.